MasonNotJason/Swipetify/README.md

 # Customization
-In **v1-1**, most of the easily-accessed settings are in lines 8-12 of the *swipetify.py* script, with comments explaining how they work.
+As of **v1-1**, most of the easily-accessed settings are in lines 8-12 of the *swipetify.py* script, with comments explaining how they work.

 # Plans for Swipetify